-George Phineas Gordon (see biography of George Phineas Gordon) was a famous American inventor (with more than 50 patents on his name), printer and businessman, who developed the basic design of the most common printing press ever, the Gordon Letterpress.
-At the end of his life, in 1870s, he was obviously so wealthy, that decided to produce an adding device, to keep accounts of his money :-).
+George Phineas Gordon (see biography of George Phineas Gordon) was a famous American inventor (with more than 50 patents on his name), printer, and businessman, who developed the basic design of the most common printing press ever, the Gordon Letterpress.
+At the end of his life, in the 1870s, he was obviously so wealthy, that decided to produce an adding device, to keep accounts of his money.

-The adding device of Gordon is a stylus operated circular adder with capacity up to 9999.
-It measures approximately 23 cm in diameter with a very early bakelite and thermoplastic base with heavy nickel plated top mechanism.
+The adding device of Gordon is a stylus-operated circular adder with a capacity of up to 9999.
+It measures approximately 23 cm in diameter with a very early bakelite and thermoplastic base with a heavy nickel-plated top mechanism.
 The machine may be used on a desk or screwed to the wall.

 Let’s see the operation of the device, using the directions, printed on the box (see the lower image).